nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 holder's balance is interpreted as zero.

-A transfer operation MUST update token owners' balances exactly as the parameters of the operation specify it.
+A transfer operation MUST update token owners' balances exactly as the parameters of the operation specifying it.
 Transfer operations MUST NOT try to adjust transfer amounts or try to add/remove additional transfers like transaction fees.

 If one of the specified `token_id`s is not defined within the FA2 contract, the